i-yam-jeremy/cbhe/README.md

 * Dictionary
 * Body

+### Header
+The header is 16 bytes long.
+The header consists of:
+* 4 bytes representing the ASCII string "CBHE" (not null-terminated)
+* 4 bytes representing the depth of the context as an integer
+* 8 bytes representing the decompressed size of the original file

+### Dictionary
+The dictionary stores the count/frequency data of the characters that occurred within their given contexts.
+This is a sparse array so only non-zero values are stored.
+The dictionary starts with 8 bytes specifying how many non-zero counts will follow.
+Next, there is the count data.
+There is a count data entry for each non-zero count.
+Each count data entry is divided into two parts, the index and the count.
+The index is depth bytes long and specifies the context to which this count refers.
+The count is 4 bytes long and represents the number of times this context occurred.

+### Body
+The body is traditional Huffman encoding using prefix-free bit patterns.
+However, instead of using one set of Huffman codes, different sets of Huffman codes are used depending on the previous characters of context.

 ## The Algorithm
 This is an attempt at a new data compression algorithm based on Huffman encoding.
 However, instead of a single Huffman tree being generated based on the frequencies of characters across the entire file, many trees are generated based on character frequencies relative to a fixed-sized buffer of previous characters.